Doctor Strange (comic book): Doctor Strange vol. 1

-Doctor Strange: Master of the Mystic Arts
+Doctor Strange: Master of the Mystic Arts (Doctor Strange vol. 2)

 Doctor Strange's feature in the Marvel Premiere series segued to the character's second ongoing title, Doctor Strange: Master of the Mystic Arts, also known as Doctor Strange vol. 2, which ran 81 issues (June 1974 – February 1987).
 Doctor Strange #14 featured a crossover story with The Tomb of Dracula #44, another series that was being drawn by Gene Colan at the time.
 In Englehart's final story, he sent Dr. Strange back in time to meet Benjamin Franklin.
 In 2010, Comics Bulletin ranked Englehart's work on Doctor Strange with artists Frank Brunner and Colan ninth on its list of the "Top 10 1970s Marvels."

 The series ended with a cliffhanger as his home, the Sanctum Sanctorum, was heavily damaged during a battle.
 The title was discontinued so that the character's adventures could be transferred to another split-book-format series, Strange Tales vol. 2 #1–19 (April 1987 – October 1988), which was shared with Cloak and Dagger.